 An Education Maintenance Allowance (EMA) is an allowance of £30 per week paid to eligible students aged 16 to 19 years old who stay on in full-time education after the legal school leaving age.
-In order to receive an EMA a student must have an acceptable Learning Agreement

 Entitlement to an EMA is based on an assessment of household income.
-The income thresholds for the EMA programme Academic Year 2013/14 are likely to be as follows but may be subject to change at any time by the Scottish Government:
+The income thresholds for the EMA programme Academic Year 2016/17 are as follows:

-EMA Weekly Payments Т otal Hous ehold Income for 2013/14 Weekly Payment £0 to £22,403 for families with more than one dependent child in full-time education £30 £0 to £20,351 for families with a single dependent child in full-time education. £30
+EMA Weekly Payments Total Household Income for 2016/17 Weekly Payment £0 to £26,884 for families with more than one dependant child in full-time education £30 £0 to £24,121 for families with a single dependant child in full-time education. £30